autoplot/documentation/javadoc/org/das2/datum/TimeParser.md

-# org.das2.datum.TimeParserTimeParser designed to quickly parse strings with a known format.
-This parser has been
+# org.das2.datum.TimeParser

- shown to perform around 20 times faster than the discovery parser.
+TimeParser designed to quickly parse strings with a known format.
+This parser has been shown to perform around 20 times faster than the discovery parser.

  This class is not thread-safe, so clients must make sure that only one thread accesses the class at a time.

 ***
 <a name="TIMEFORMAT_Z"></a>
 # TIMEFORMAT_Z